-Top-class tennis returns to Wuhan for the first time in five years with the Wuhan Tennis Open, the last WTA 1000 event before next month's WTA Finals in Riyadh.
+Top-class tennis returned to Wuhan for the first time in five years last year with the Wuhan Tennis Open, with Aryna Sabalenka winning the event for the third time.

 This is set to be a cracking renewal with the top 25 in the WTA rankings all entered, including defending champion Sabalenka.